kevinrodbe/library/content/03-content-negotiation.md

             DELETE /zombies/:id(.:format)      zombies#destroy
 ```

 The default media type is `text/html`.
-If we want `application/json` instead, the media type for JSON, we can simply add `.json` to the URI:
+If we want `application/json` instead, the media type for the JSON format, then we can simply add `.json` to the URI:

 ```ruby
 api.ZombieBroadcast.com/zombies.json
 ```

-Assuming we have a proper JSON serializer in place, then our server responds with a JSON string:
+Assuming we have a proper JSON serializer in place, our server will respond with a JSON string:

 ```
 [{"id":1,"name":"Jon","age":123,"created_at":"2013-12-12T20:01:24.586Z",